Aelanna/ExampleAlienRace/readme.md

 ![HAR Logo](https://i.imgur.com/NcfmaGX.png)

-This repository contains the minimum required to spawn an alien race pawn in Development Mode in RimwWorld.
+This repository contains the minimum required to spawn an alien race pawn in Development Mode in RimWorld.

 Please check out the [HAR Framework Wiki](https://github.com/erdelf/AlienRaces/wiki) for more information!